-- Let's turn now to the impact of the rate option approach to efficiency carryover mechanism design.
-It can be seen that for stretch factors of 1%, 1.25%, and 1.52.0%, the rate option approach produces the same dramatic cost efficiency savings that would result from full rate externalization.
+Let's turn now to the impact of the rate option approach to efficiency carryover mechanism design.
+It can be seen that for stretch factors of 1%, 1.5%, and 2.0%, the rate option approach produces the same dramatic cost efficiency savings that would result from full rate externalization with both three and five year plan terms.
 Cost efficiency growth averages 2.71% annually in the long run.
-Evidently, the company judges that with a high level of cost containment effort it can get its costs permanently below the cost growth target and acts accordingly. - 10 Conclusions - 11 We believe that our incentive power research has yielded important results on the - 12 consequences of alternative regulatory systems.
-Most fundamentally, the results show that the - 13 design of a PBR plan can have a major impact on utility performance.
-Generally speaking, - 14 incentives are strengthened by longer plan terms and by ECMs and other schemes to share long - 15 term performance gains.
+Evidently, the company judges that with a high level of cost containment effort it can get its costs permanently below the cost growth target and acts accordingly.